Juniperus virginiana / eastern red-cedar

 There are two specific varieties, which intergrade where they meet:

 - Juniperus virginiana var. virginiana is called eastern juniper / red-cedar.
 It is found in eastern North America, from Maine, west to southern Ontario and South Dakota, south to northernmost Florida and southwest into the post oak savannah of east-central Texas.
 Cones are larger at 0.16 to 0.28 inch (4 – 7 mm); scale leaves are acute at the apex and bark is red-brown.

 Description.
-Eastern Red-cedar is a densely branched, slow-growing evergreen coniferous species of tree that may never become more than a bush on poor soil, but ordinarily grows to mature heights of 15 to 60 feet (5 – 20 m) or rarely to 90 feet (27 m) tall, with a short trunk, 12 to 40 inches (30 – 100 cm) or rarely to 70 inches (170 cm) in diameter at breast height.
-The oldest tree reported, from Missouri, was 795 years old.
+Eastern red-cedar is a densely branched, slow-growing evergreen coniferous species of tree that may never become more than a bush on poor soil, but ordinarily grows to mature heights of 15 to 60 feet (5 – 20 m) or rarely to 90 feet (27 m) tall, with a short trunk, 12 to 40 inches (30 – 100 cm) or rarely to 70 inches (170 cm) in diameter at breast height.
+One of the oldest reported trees, from Missouri, was 795 years old.

 - Bark is reddish-brown, fibrous, and peels off in narrow strips.